SanjaykumarBejjanki/expense-tracker/README.md

 Users can add income and expense transactions, organize them by category, search and filter records, and view automatically calculated financial summaries.

-The application also uses browser LocalStorage so transaction data remains available after refreshing or reopening the website.
+The application uses browser **LocalStorage** so transaction data remains available after refreshing or reopening the website.

 ---